Table of contents

 Don't forget to include active listening skills in your cover letter

-For help getting started, explore cover letter examples that feature strong skills sections full of active listening skills.
-Our Cover Letter Builder can also help by providing generated text based on your background as well as professional formatting help so you can create a cover letter in just a few minutes.
+Need a hand creating a cover letter that shows your collaborative mindset?
+Our Cover Letter Generator can help.
+Just input your job title to get generated text based on your background and professional formatting help so you can create a cover letter in just a few minutes.

-Active listening is a vital skill that will help you outside of the workplace too.
-When you listen actively, people feel heard and understood and you are properly informed and equipped to handle tasks.
-Active listening skills make us better friends, collaborators and professionals.
+Active listening is a vital skill that will help you outside of the workplace, too.
+When you listen actively, people feel heard and understood, and you are properly informed and equipped to handle tasks.
+Active listening skills make us better friends, collaborators, and professionals.

 But how can you improve your active listening skills?
-We’ll walk you through a couple of simple suggestions that can help you get better at active listening.

 Improve your active listening skills by: